jonathonchilds/tic-tac-toe-api/README.md

 Here's my fork of SDG's tic-tac-toe api!

-I've done this the API's we used for our course were hosted on Heroku, and Heroku said goodbye.
+The API's we used for our course were hosted on Heroku, and Heroku said goodbye.

 I want to use the app's I've proudly made,